 Back at SFXC headquarters on the sleepy East Sussex coast we began testing, test upon test, late nights and early mornings until finally we have produced a product everyone was in agreement with, a Thermochromic colour changing floor that responded to body temperature.
 The particular Thermochromic ink we used reacts to a mid range activation.
 So when heated to the temperature of the body, the ink clears to show what lies underneath it.
 Tania's idea was to have only one large image to 'reveal' and this would be achieved by people working together as a group using the heat from their bodies.

 The floor itself was made from hard wearing interlocking squares, the kind used in air craft hangers and industrial spaces.
 Next, we had to find a way to print on those tiles, at first we thought of screen printing but luckily we were able to source a large format printer able to deal with applying an image onto the very tiles themselves, it was all coming together nicely!
-Over the printed image we then applied Thermochromic ink, in this case we chose to use our Thermochromic sprayable system for it's hardwearing properties, only in this instance we applied the ink via rollers.
+Over the printed image we then applied Thermochromic ink, in this case we chose to use our Thermochromic Sprayable System (available in 7 colours!) for its hardwearing properties.
+Only in this instance, we applied the ink via rollers.
 We had a lot of fun tutoring the Tate moderns technical team in the application, so the whole floor was coated with a heavy duty resin top coat which would provide long lasting protection from the months of heavy traffic ahead!
 Now all we had to do was sit back and enjoy the show!